stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on objects using a secret in an environment variable
+**Description**: Indicates when objects use a secret in an environment variable.

-**Remediation**: Don't use raw secrets in an environment variable.
+**Remediation**: Do not use raw secrets in environment variables.
 Instead, either mount the secret as a file or use a secretKeyRef.
-See https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets for more details.
+Refer to https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets for details.

 **Template**: [env-var](generated/templates.md#environment-variables)